SpenceKonde/megaTinyCore/README.md

 The requested reading could not be made because the ADC is currently disabled.
 Did you disable it when you put the device to sleep and never turn it back on?

 ##### `ADC_ENH_ERROR_RES_TOO_LOW` (-2100000003)
 Resolution must not be lower than the lowest native resolution that the part supports (Core presents this as ADC_NATIVE_RESOLUTION_LOW).
-If you require that, get 8 bit value  and divide it.
-This is a rare use-case, and it is not appropriate to force the overhead on everyone else.
+If you require lower resolution, that is what the `>>` operator is for.

 ##### `ADC_ENH_ERROR_RES_TOO_HIGH` (-2100000004)
 The 0/1-series can get 3 extra bits by oversampling 64x and right- shifting 3 times.
 The 2-series can get 5 by oversampling by a whopping 1024x (taking 13-160 ms depending on options) and then right-shifting 5 times.
 Thus, maximums are 13 and 17.
-Alternately, one of the `ADC_ACC_n` constants may be used, where `n` is 2, 4, 8, 16, 32, 64, or on 2-series only, 128, 256, 512, or 1024 - in this case, that many samples will be taken through burst/accumulation mode and returned without decimation.
+If you want the raw result before decimation (being aware that the lowest bits are mostly noise), one of the `ADC_ACC_n` constants may be used, where `n` is 2, 4, 8, 16, 32, 64, or on 2-series only, 128, 256, 512, or 1024 - in this case, that many samples will be taken through burst/accumulation mode and returned without decimation.

 ##### `ADC_ENH_ERROR_BAD_NEG_PIN` (-2100000005)
 Returned by analogReadDiff when the requested pin for the negative input is not valid as a negative input.
 Negative pins can only be on PORTA (for tinyAVR) or PORTD/PORTE (for Dx-series), so there are significantly fewer channels to choose from.